- Is your Nikon d3500 not connecting to the computer? It's probably due to a problem with its driver

 - Restart the computer if necessary and check if the Nikon camera not connecting issue is resolved.

-By following the steps in this article, you can fix the issue and connect the Nikon camera to a computer.
+By following the steps in this article, you can fix the issue and fix the Nikon d3400 not connecting to the computer.
 Do let us know which fix worked for you in the comments.